postgresqlfr/contrats/2023.pgday.fr/pgdayfrance_2023_sponsorship_contract_v13.md

 -   Inclusion of one small promotional giveaway upon the entry desk (the giveaway to be provided by Business).
 -   Permission for the Business to use the following endorsement:
-    "Silver Partner of PG DAY FRANCE 2023" on the Business\' website or in any promotional materials or press releases that the Business sees fit.
+    "SUPPORTER of PG DAY FRANCE 2023" on the Business\' website or in any promotional materials or press releases that the Business sees fit.